Puppy Behavior and Training: Handling Exercises

 What about scary things like nail trimming?

 Nail trims are scary for many dogs.
 The nails are a sensitive body part.
 In addition, many people are worried that they might cut a nail too short and cause pain or bleeding.
 A nail grinder is an option to consider.
 A puppy needs many skills to quietly accept nail care.
-Your puppy must learn to:
+Your puppy can learn to:

 • Hold still